mir-group/nequip/docs/dev/contributing.md

  - Prioritize **extensibility** and **configurability** in core abstractions, we can also make simpler user-interfaces when needed.
  - It is preferable to add features with more code (e.g. subclassing core abstractions) than with more options (e.g. by adding new arguments to core abstractions) wherever possible.
+ - Correct `nequip-train` restart-ability must be preserved with any code changes or additions

 ## Code Standards

  ### Unittests